Ra'Shede Hageman: Postseason

-Domestic violence suspension
+Suspension

-According to police reports, on March 21, 2016, Hageman entered the home of his girlfriend, Janeal Jefferies, and began throwing things at her, pulling her hair, and verbally abusing her in front of her son.
+According to police reports, on March 21, 2016, Hageman allegedly entered the home of his girlfriend, Janeal Jefferies, and began throwing things at her, pulling her hair, and verbally abusing her in front of her son.
 When Jefferies mentioned calling 911, Hageman pulled her phone line and left the home with her cell phone and wallet; after she followed him outside, he reportedly handed her belongings to another man and pushed her down.
 Upon police arrival, Jefferies was observed to have lacerations on her left elbow and left hand.
 Hageman was charged with "interference with a call for emergency help, battery family violence and cruelty to children in the third degree" and was suspended by the NFL for 6 games in 2017.

 Personal life

 In 2011, Hageman's son, Zion, was born.